-$$Icorms = \frac{Vout \times (Vin max - Vout)}{\sqrt{12} \times Vin max \times Lo \times fsw}$$ (36)
+$$Icorms = \frac{Vout \times (VIII max - Vout)}{\sqrt{12} \times Vin max \times Lo \times fsw}$$ (36)

-8.2.2.4 Catch Diode
+8.2.1.2.4 Catch Diode

-The TPS54260-Q1 requires an external catch diode between the PH pin and GND.
+The TPS54260 requires an external catch diode between the PH pin and GND.
 The selected diode must have a reverse voltage rating equal to or greater than Vinmax.
 The peak current rating of the diode must be greater than the maximum inductor current.
 The diode should also have a low forward voltage.
 Schottky diodes are typically a good choice for the catch diode due to their low forward voltage.
 The lower the forward voltage of the diode, the higher the efficiency of the regulator.

-Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage is.
-Although the design example has an input voltage up to 13.2 V, a diode with a minimum of 60-V reverse voltage is selected.
+Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage will be.
+Although the design example has an input voltage up to 13.2 V, a diode with a minimum of 60-V reverse voltage is selected to allow input voltage transients up to the rated voltage of the TPS54260.